aljazfrancic/fnm-code-bot/README.md

 <code_2>
 <code_3>
 ...
-\* can be copied by right-clcicking the server icon in Discord if Developer Mode is enabled (User Settings > Appearance > Advanced)
+\* can be copied by right-clicking the server icon in Discord if Developer Mode is enabled (User Settings > Appearance > Advanced)

 # example